About the College

 Department of Sociology and Criminology

-Ranked among the top programs in the nation, Penn State Sociology offers undergraduate students a broad liberal arts education with courses in family, religion, government, and race, class, and gender, among other areas.
-Penn State Criminology is one of the nation's top programs in this area.
+Ranked among the top programs in the nation, the sociology program offers undergraduate students a broad liberal arts education with courses in family, religion, government, race, class, and gender, among other areas.
+The criminology program is one of the nation's top programs in this area.
 Our undergraduate program promotes an understanding of crime and the criminal justice system and how they are related to human behavior, social environments, and government policy.

 Department of Women's, Gender, and Sexuality Studies

 Women's studies is an interdisciplinary field of research and teaching that places women’s lives, perspectives, and experiences at the center of inquiry.
 Women’s studies asks questions regarding the diversity of women’s lives and experiences throughout history, contemporary problems from the perspectives of women and gender, and how changes in fundamental assumptions about the production of knowledge have transformed conventional areas of study.